lordjuey/fitness-tracker/readMe.md

   ## Project Description
   using a mongoDB, user creats a dynamic fitness tracker app that records workout history and the details

+  ## Deploy URL
+  deployed at Heroku, click https://lordjueyfitnesstracker.herokuapp.com/?id=5f72052a8cfd280017948023 to go to the deployed webpage

   ## License
   MIT